Kwpolska/pkgbuilder/docs/pkgbuilder.rst

 **-d, --nodepcheck**
     Skips dependency checks.
 It may (and, most likely, will) break makepkg.

-**-D, --downgrade**
-    Downgrades packages while running **-u/--sysupgrade**.
-    WARNING: Please check the comments for all the packages you want to downgrade!

 **-v, --novalidation**
     Skips package installation validation phase (checking